Who is DIGNITAS

 On 26 September 2005, based on German initiative, “DIGNITAS – To live with dignity - To die with dignity” (German section) e.V.” was founded in Hannover, in order to follow up on the objectives of DIGNITAS through an association specifically for German residents.

-Today, these two associations count over 7100 members in 69 different countries.
+Today, these two associations count more than 10 000 members in around 100 different countries.
 Both associations are members of the World Federation of Right-to-Die Societies WFRtDS and Right to Die Europe RtDE.

-Every day, DIGNITAS is contacted by people from all over the world who seek authentic and honest counselling on questions regarding life and death without tabooing, paternalism and stigmatization.
-Some 20 internal and external part-time workers take care, directly and indirectly, of the needs of the members and further persons.
+Every day, DIGNITAS is contacted by people from all over the world who seek authentic and honest advice on questions regarding life and death, without taboo, paternalism and stigmatization.
+Over 30 part-time employees take care, directly and indirectly, of the needs of the association's members and further persons.

 Latest News